-The purpose of this policy is to demonstrate the strong commitment of St John's Catholic Parish to the care, safety and wellbeing of all children in our parish.
+The purpose of this policy is to demonstrate the strong commitment of Mary Help of Christians, Altona to the care, safety and wellbeing of all children in our parish.
 It provides an outline of the policies, procedures and strategies developed to keep children safe from harm, including all forms of abuse in our parish environment, on site, online and in other locations used by the parish.